Daniel-KM/Omeka-S-module-DataTypeGeometry/README.md

 It can be used with the module [Mapping]: a batch edit is added to convert literal data into geographical coordinates and vice-versa, so you can store markers as a standard rdf data in a property.
+It can also be combined with the module [Table] to resolve place names (or any code) into coordinates through a lookup table, and with the module [Annotate Cartography] to create cartographic annotations from the same lookup.

 It can use an external database for performance.